25 Best DIY Halloween Costumes for All Ages

 Photo credit: BobRossPaintsTrees

-These Bob Ross and Happy Tree Costume are not only cheap to make, but it’s totally unique!
+These Bob Ross and Happy Tree costumes are not only cheap to make, but it’s totally unique!
 The TV host painter had an infamous quote of always commenting about painting “some happy little trees”, so why not make it into a couple’s costume?
+All you need is the perfect Bob Ross wig, a wood paint pallet, and a flowy dress and craft leaves.